Immigration matters in philanthropy

 Djavad Mowafaghian

 Born in Iran, Djavad Mowafaghian is the founder of the Djavad Mowafaghian Foundation, which funds projects to improve the lives of children globally in relation to health, wellness and education.
 In 2011, his foundation donated $15 million towards building a new centre for brain health research at the University of British Columbia.
 As a result of his philanthropic work, he received the Queen Elizabeth II Diamond Jubilee Medal and the Dalai Lama Humanitarian Award, among other distinctions.
-He’s a Member of the Order of Canada and a recipient of the Order of British Columbia.
+He was a recipient of the Order of Canada and the Order of British Columbia.

 Get email updates